MetacityTools/Studio/README.md

 The project is in active development.
 The roadmap is as follows:

+## Backlog

+These features are planned for the future, but not yet scheduled.

+## Priority Backlog

+-   [ ] Filter file inputs (add format filters)
+-   [ ] Click off model - deselect all
+-   [ ] Color indicating in group vs out of group in viewer
+-   [ ] Delete group action button in the hierarchy menu
+-   [ ] Group selection in hierarchy tree optimization (shift to select, deselect previous on selectiong previous)
+-   [ ] Open editor on Group select
+-   [ ] Unselect all on clicking away
+-   [ ] Shortcuts for tab switching in editor
+-   [ ] When in Table view, click to select model and extend the selection based on groups on key/button/action

+## Backlog

+-   [ ] Loading GeoJSON
+-   [ ] Loading IFC metadata loading (memory-efficiency???)
+-   [ ] Frustum culling
+-   [ ] Connect to on-line storage and model admin
+-   [ ] Extract Utils to separate SDK form metacity editors
+-   [ ] Optional interactivity - build BVH only if user opts-in to make the loaded models clickable
+-   [ ] Optimize deleting models - partition model BVH nodes based on submodels's ids
+-   [ ] Named groups in hierarchy
+-   [ ] Insert textured plane (location blueprints for reference)

+## Bugs and Validations

+-   [ ] Do not allow keys to be empty in table view during conversion

+## Planned Releases

+These features are planned for the future, and scheduled for a specific release.

 ### v0.4.1

 -   [ ] Projecting models onto models (2D onto 3D) - ✨WIP https://github.com/vojtatom/geometry